 Summer is the top season to visit Vancouver, British Columbia, and the rest of Canada, for that matter.
 Not only are people flocking by plane, train, and car to this West Coast city, but cruise ship passengers are also settling in for a night or two.
 If you're planning to visit in July, the good news is you will almost certainly bask in its sunny, warm weather.
-The downside is that because it is prime tourist season in Vancouver, you'll find airfares at their peak and hotels also expensive and filled.
+The downside is that because it is prime tourist season in Vancouver.

 July brings outdoor music and beach festivals and Canada Day celebrations.
 The residents of Vancouver are an active bunch and in the summer, they flock to the surrounding mountains and bodies of water for recreation and exercise.
-So not only will it be crowded with travelers, but the locals also be making their presence felt at Vancouver's many attractions.
+So not only will it be crowded with travelers, but the locals also be making their presence felt at Vancouver's many attractions, trails, and parks.

 Vancouver Weather in July

-July in Vancouver has the fewest rainy days and most hours of sunlight of the year.
+July in Vancouver has the fewest rainy days (on average, four) and the most hours of sunlight of the year.
 That's an important fact in a city famous for its rainy days.
 There's only moderate humidity, and it is warm and comfortable.
 The average afternoon high in Vancouver in July, the hottest month of the year, is a very pleasant 74 degrees Fahrenheit, with the nighttime low a comfy 54 degrees.

 What to Pack

 Besides the perfect weather, July is a top-of-the-list time to visit Vancouver because there are festivals galore and lots of waterfront activities to enjoy.
 Vancouver is surrounded by water, and there are plenty of beach options.
 It's also patio season in Vancouver, and grabbing a bite to eat or having a drink on an appealing patio or deck space is a nice way to while the afternoon or evening, especially if the spot is scenic.
 Try the Boat House in English Bay at sunset for a memorable Vancouver experience.

-Besides the beaches, mountains, and museums, there are special annual events that take place every July in Vancouver that might pique your fancy.
-Here are the top events:
+Besides the beaches, mountains, and museums, there are special annual events that take place every July in Vancouver that are of interest to visitors.